feklee/san/hardware/life_size/nodes/esp_server/README.md

         $ python2 $(which idf.py) -p /dev/ttyUSB0 monitor

+    *Troubleshooting* if the monitor output does not advance (no log output):
-    Note that, if connected, the CLK pin needs to be pulled high, or else the ESP-EYE won’t boot.
+    Unless floating, the CLK pin needs to be pulled high, or else the ESP-EYE won’t boot.
 This is done when the connected Arduino starts.
 So, if the ESP-EYE doesn’t boot, reset the Arduino, then immediately try again.